Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-A rainy-day fund is typically stocked with six months’ worth of your salary.
+A rainy-day fund is typically stocked with 6 months’ worth of your salary.
 Since you’ve just received a large sum of money, you may instead want to put a percentage of the windfall into an emergency fund.
-To find the right amount to save, speak with your financial adviser.
+To find the right amount to save, speak with a financial adviser.

-Consider waiting a while before doing anything else
+Consider waiting for a while before doing anything else

-Once you’ve accepted the money, paid off your debts and created an emergency fund, consider doing absolutely nothing.
+Once you’ve accepted the money, paid off your debts, created an emergency fund and handled any immediate expenses, consider doing absolutely nothing.
 Your winnings aren’t going anywhere.

 For example, work with your financial adviser to determine how much of your windfall you’ll give to family and friends.
-You may even consider hiring a psychologist to help you deal with the emotions that come with receiving a large sum of money.
+You may even consider meeting with a personal counselor to help you deal with the emotions and confusion that can come with receiving a large sum of money.

-Now that you’ve taken care of your short-term needs, your goal is to protect your windfall for the long term.
+Now that you’ve taken care of your short-term needs, your goal is to protect your earnings for the long term.